SRI RAMAKRISHNA AS A PRIEST

 Ramkumar wanted Sri Ramakrishna to learn the intricate rituals of the

 worship of Kali.
-To become a priest of Kali one must undergo a special form
+To become a priest of Kali one must undergo a special

 of initiation from a qualified guru, and for Sri Ramakrishna a suitable